cornil/ControlAPI/doc/1_API.md

 Dependency Injection (DI) to be able to mock our data.

-Single Responsability to have short and simple test to write.
+Single Responsibility to have short and simple test to write.

 You should know and be able to do Test Driven Development (TDD).

 But you should always adapt to the context :
  - Will an error cost you a lot of time / money ?
  - Is your API critical or can be down few hours or days ?
- - What will happend if an error is only discovered after weeks (for exemple by the invoicing team) ?
+ - What will happed if an error is only discovered after weeks (for exemple by the invoicing team) ?
  - Will you be able to recover corrupted or wrong data ?
  - Is there an easy way to rollback ?
  - ...